| | |

 • Water is needed to bring the dough together.

-• Sea salt adds flavor to the dough casing — don’t skip it!
+• Sea salt adds flavour to the dough casing — don’t skip it!

 Stuffing for Karanji